-I got a really good score about two weeks ago!!!
+I got a pretty good score about two weeks ago!!!

-Lowest price for Pork Loin I've seen for at least 3 years!!!
+Lowest price for Pork Butts I've seen for a couple years!!!

 Prepping (Day #1):

-Weigh proper amount of Tender Quick for each piece of Pork Loin (1/2 ounce---One TBS per pound).
+Then Weigh proper amount of Tender Quick for each piece (1/2 ounce---One TBS per pound).

 Rub TQ on first, trying to get it distributed evenly all over the piece of meat it was measured for.

-Rub on between one tsp & 2 tsp of Brown Sugar per pound of meat, and put the piece of meat in the bag.
+Rub on about 2 tsp of Brown Sugar per pound of meat, and put the piece of meat in the bag.